gnpis/2024-biohackathon-LLM/paper.md

 # Mobile element knowledge graph use case

-It's has been shown that transposable element when moving in the genome may carry regulatory element like transcription factor binding site across the genome impacting gene transcription.
-Finding good candidates is a difficult endeavor and this knowledge graph aimed to facilitate the identification of these candidate with a maximum of clues
+Transposable elements (TEs) are mobile DNA sequences that propagate within genomes, representing a significant source of genetic variation and molecular innovation.
+Cis-regulatory elements (CREs) are genomic regions involved in the regulation of gene expression.
+It has been demonstrated that transposable elements, during their movement through the genome, may carry CRE across the genome, thereby impacting gene transcription.
+Indeed, it has been hypothesised that ancient transposable elements may have been co-opted by flowering gene regulation networks [@citation:Baud2022].
+To this end, a knowledge graph was constructed, integrating data from Quesneville et al. [@citation:Baud2022].
+The identification of suitable candidates is a challenging endeavour; this knowledge graph was developed to facilitate the identification of such candidates with a maximum of clues.
+The objective of this knowledge graph is to investigate the scientific question of the relationship between mobile elements, such as transposable elements, CREs and gene regulation networks.

 ## Objectives and scientific questions
-The objectives of this workgroup is to investigate the scientific question of the relationship between mobile element like transposable element and regulatory/transcription factor
+The objective of this endeavour is to facilitate the process of querying our knowledge graph for users who are not familiar with the Cypher language.
+To this end, a Biochatter instance has been integrated with our knowledge graph, with the establishment of an in-house ontology and schema configuration file.

+## Outcomes
+We managed to connect BioChatter to our database successfully.
+Since we were aiming to use an already existing database, we tried to do this directly without using biocypher.
+To do that, we needed to harmonize and structure our data model, using a custom ontology to describe our nodes and their links.
+Based on this ontology, we set up our schema_config.

+We first tried simple queries between two nodes in Biochatter's prompt.
+However, these queries were not consistently rendered correctly by the tool.
+This was due to the orientation of the relationship between our nodes, which was not clear to Biochatter.
+To resolve this issue, we added « source » and « target » to the schema_config file.

+Another issue we encountered was related to the value of properties.
+Contrary to the nodes, relationships and properties, we do not have a controled vocabulary (like ontologie) for our properties values.
+Exact matching of the property value is necessary to request the knowledge graph.
+For example, "Flowering", "flowering","floraison" have the same meaning but may differ by language, capital letter etc. Our "trait" property has the value "flowering" but cannot be found if the query is not written in the exact same way.
+Without prior knowledge of property values, querying them seems hasardous.
+Should properties values also be limited to a controlled vocabulary ?

 ## Future Work
-Biochatter is directly connected to an existing database, biocypher parser need to be achieved to ensure a better connectivity with biochatter and a better schema_config.yml.
+Future work may be the development of biocypher parser to manage the data of our database to ensure a better connectivity with biochatter and a better schema_config.yml.

-## GitHub repository